cockroachdb/docs/cockroachcloud/quickstart.md

 1. Open a terminal on your local machine.
 1. Run the commands in each step of the **Command Line** tab of the **Connection info** dialog.
    1. Run the command in step 1 to install the CockroachDB binary and add it to your OS's `PATH`.
-   1. Run the command in step 2 to download the CA certificate to your local machine.
-   1. Run the command in step 3 to connect to your cluster using the SQL client.
+   1. Run the command in step 2 to connect to your cluster using the SQL client.

 You will see a welcome message when you've successfully connected to your cluster: